Vigneshwari-08/Project-3-EKS-Terraform/README.md

 GitHub → Actions tab → "Infrastructure Pipeline" → Run workflow → apply
 ```
 This takes ~12 minutes.
 EKS clusters are slow to create — this is normal.
+Terraform state is stored remotely in S3, so future apply/destroy runs use the same state.

 ### Step 2 — Connect kubectl locally (optional, for verification)
 ```bash